felipersdf/RestauranteDelivery/README.md

 ## :notebook: About

-This repository consists of storing the project produced in the discipline of Oriented Objected Programming 2019.1
+This repository consists of storing the second project produced in the discipline of Oriented Objected Programming 2018.2

 ---